-New York City Crafts: 3 Places for Beading Fun or Birthday Parties with Kids
+New York City Crafts: Four Places for Beading Fun or Birthday Parties with Kids

-Beading is a really fun craft activity for kids of all ages, grown ups too.
+Beading is a really fun craft activity for kids of all ages and grown ups, too.
 In fact, it can be a great moms night out.
 Basic beading doesn't require any skill, but still gets your creative juices flowing as you piece together your own creation from a selection of beads.

 Beads of Paradise